 (2) Architecture to be used for exposure of data collected for security evaluation and monitoring of the 5G SBA.

-Editor's Note: Architectural aspects of the 5GS need to be confirmed by SA WG2.

 6.2 Key Issue #2: Security mechanisms for policy enforcement at the 5G SBA

 6.2.1 Key issue details

 Security evaluation and monitoring can enable the identification and potential mitigation of an attack in a 5G network.
 After the immediate actions on the infrastructure layers such as shutting down relevant virtual machines or containers, long-term actions on the 5G SBA based on operator policies are necessary (e.g., such as updating the NF profiles related to NFs that were affected by the attack).